-Tracking every step of the debt negotiation process is vital; otherwise, you might get stuck in a “he said, she said” situation.
+Tracking every step of the debt settlement process is vital.
+Otherwise, you might get stuck in a “he said, she said” situation.
 And let’s face it, that’s probably not going to work out in your favor.
-Your first step is to read and save all of your mail you receive from your creditors.
+So, your first step is to read and save all the mail you receive from your credit card companies.

 You’ll also want to make copies of any letters you send out, just to have verification of each channel of communication.
-Be sure to send everything via certified mail so the creditor can’t claim they never received your letters.
+Be sure to send everything via certified mail, so the credit card issuer can’t claim they never received your letters.

 Create a Financial Plan

-Before you even contact a creditor to negotiate a deal, you need to come up with a game plan so you know exactly what you’re willing to offer.
-Most creditors would rather take a lump sum than a monthly installment plan because it ensures they get paid quickly, instead of risking more missed payments.
+Before you even contact a creditor to negotiate a deal, you need to develop a game plan, so you know exactly what you’re willing to offer.
+For example, most creditors would rather take a lump sum payment than a partial payment or monthly installment plan.
+This is because it ensures they get paid quickly, instead of risking more missed payments.

-This situation is actually better for you, too, because you avoid having to pay extra fees or interest on the new payments.
+This situation is better for you, too, because you avoid paying extra fees or interest on the new payments.
 But whichever type of plan you decide on, first take a look at your finances and figure out what exactly you can afford.
 You don’t want to put yourself in the position of not being able to make your payments again.

 Avoid Going to Collections

-Having your debt sent to a collection agency is best to be avoided if at all possible.
-Get started negotiating early with your creditor so that you can work directly with them.
-Once your account is sent to collections, it’s noted on your credit report and can cause serious damage to your credit score.
+Having your debt sent to a debt collector is best to be avoided if at all possible.
+Get started negotiating with creditors early so that you can work directly with them.
+Once your account is sent to collections, it’s noted on your credit report and can cause severe damage to your credit score.

-While the impact on your score lessens over time, the collection itself stays on your credit report for seven years.
-That can really affect your future ability to get approved for loans or credit cards, and you certainly will pay for it in higher interest rates.
+While the impact on your credit score lessens over time, the collection stays on your credit report for seven years.
+That can affect your future ability to get approved for loans or credit cards, and you certainly will pay for it in higher interest rates.

 Demand a Contract

-Once you’ve reached an agreement with a creditor, make sure they send you a written agreement stating all of the details of your arrangement.
-If they don’t, there is the possibility that they could make a different note on your account and make you go through a different payment process than the one you agreed on.
+Once you’ve reached a settlement agreement with a creditor, make sure they send you a written agreement stating all the details of your arrangement.
+If they don’t, there is the possibility that they could make a different note on your account.
+As a result, you may have to go through a different payment process than the one you agreed on.

-Protect yourself by getting the entire deal in writing.
-Make sure they include the amount you’ll owe and any payment terms such as length of time (if doing a monthly plan), interest rate, and fees.
+Get it in writing before you make a payment.
+Ensure the creditor includes the full amount you owe and any payment terms such as length of time (if doing a monthly plan), interest rate, and fees.

-In the case you find yourself completely overwhelmed or unprepared for the negotiation process, considering getting help from a professional.
-Start off by finding a reputable credit counseling agency.
-They’ll take a look at your finances to help you decide the best path going forward and can also call the creditor on your behalf to reach an agreement.
+If you find yourself completely overwhelmed or unprepared for the debt negotiation process, consider getting help from a professional.
+Reputable credit counseling agencies or debt settlement companies can look at your finances to help you decide the best path going forward to settle your debts.
+They can also call the credit card company or creditor on your behalf to reach an agreement.

-If your debt burden stems mostly from student loans, you probably won’t be able to get those deleted through a bankruptcy.
-Make sure you exhaust all of your other options before filing for bankruptcy because it will take years to recover.
+If your debt burden stems primarily from student loans, you probably won’t be able to get those deleted through a bankruptcy.
+Therefore, ensure you exhaust all of your other options before filing for bankruptcy because it will take years to recover.

 Move Forward with Better Credit

-Once you’ve gone through the debt negotiation process, it’s time to create a game plan for moving forward.
-Start working on repairing your credit so you can rebound from your debt as quickly as possible.
+Once you’ve gone through the debt settlement process, it’s time to create a game plan for moving forward.
+First, start working on repairing your credit scores so you can rebound from your debt as quickly as possible.

 Credit repair takes time, so the sooner you begin, the sooner you’ll see results.
-There are a number of ways to remove negative items from your credit report, which will automatically contribute to a higher score.
+There are several ways to remove negative items from your credit report, which will automatically contribute to a higher credit score.

-On top of fixing your credit, you should also take a look at your finances to understand how you got into so much debt in the first place.
-You can’t help unexpected expenses that crop up because of life, but you can try to prepare for them.
+On top of fixing your credit scores, you should also look at your finances to understand how you got into so much debt in the first place.
+You can’t help unexpected expenses that crop up because of life, but you can attempt to prepare for them.
 Pare down your budget so you can put extra money into your savings account for a rainy day.